hacktivist123/sheddy-xyz/content/posts/Build-a-slack-bot-with-n8n-webhooks-node-and-github-api.md

 I enjoy automating stuff too and I recently discovered a really interesting workflow automation tool called [n8n](https://n8n.io/) (pronounced nodemation).

-**[n8n](http://n8n.io)** is a free and open fair-code licensed node-based workflow automation tool, the main aim of n8n is to allow people automate processes with little or no-code,
+**[n8n](http://n8n.io)** is a free and open fair-code licensed node-based workflow automation tool, the main aim of n8n is to allow people automate processes with little or no-code.

 With **n8n** you can build a lot of interesting workflows and automate a lot of processes from event registrations, to sharing updates when an event happens etc. Just by checking the [integrations](https://n8n.io/integrations) page of n8n, you would see a growing number of third party APIs available for you to use.